broadinstitute/cromwell/docs/RuntimeAttributes.md

-Runtime attributes are used to customize tasks.
+# Runtime Attributes: Used to customize tasks

 They can be specified in one of two ways:

- * Within a task one can specify runtime attributes to customize the environment for the call.
+ 1. Within a task you can specify runtime attributes to customize the environment for the call.
- * [Default runtime attributes](#default-values) for all tasks can be specified in [Workflow Options](wf_options/Overview.md).
+ 2. [Default runtime attributes](#default-values) for all tasks can be specified in [Workflow Options](wf_options/Overview.md).

- Certain [Backends](backends/Backends) only support certain runtime attributes.
+ >* Certain [Backends](backends/Backends) only support certain runtime attributes.
 See [Backend Support](#backend-support) for a table.

 # Task Example